The Carbon-13 NMR spectrum of hexane

 The 'linear' symmetry of the hexane molecule means there

-are three pairs of equivalent carbon atoms
+are three groups of equivalent carbon atoms

 The carbon-13 NMR spectra a provides direct evidence of

 carbon atom environments in the hexane molecule from 3 different chemical

 Comparing the infrared, mass, 1H NMR and 13C NMR

 spectra of the five structural alkane isomers of C6H14

 original detailed spectral analysis pages AND can be doubled in

 2,3-dimethylbutane image sizes.
 These five molecules

 are structural isomers of saturated alkanes of molecular formula C6H14